 For an industry that prides itself on efficiency, it's ironic how much time and effort is still being wasted on fund reporting.
 The hodgepodge of different data formats used by GPs to send investors quarterly statements requires frustrated LPs to normalize and rekey the data (often sent through pdfs) into their own systems, or throw their hands in the air before demanding the GP provide them with customized reporting.
 Smaller LPs especially, who have less clout to demand ad-hoc reporting, are struggling to capture fund data for risk monitoring and performance analysis purposes.

-It’s surprising, then, that the AltExchange Alliance hasn’t proven a wild success.
-This consortium of LPs, GPs and service providers pushing for a common standard to share data has brought the industry the closest it’s ever been to solving its reporting problem.
-Earlier this year, the consortium published its latest work: a common set of definitions for portfolio company terms – a critical achievement given LPs’ newfound thirst for portfolio information.
-To be fair, a voluntary standard was never going to be accepted overnight, but CFOs aren’t demonstrating a level of enthusiasm for the AltExchange initiative in proportion to its importance.
+It's surprising then that the AltExchange Alliance hasn't proven a wild success.
+This consortium of LPs, GPs and service providers pushing for a common standard to share data, has brought the industry the closest it's ever been to solving its reporting problem.
+Earlier this month, the consortium published its latest work: a common set of definitions for portfolio company terms – a critical achievement given LPs' newfound thirst for portfolio information.
+To be fair, a voluntary standard was never going to be accepted overnight, but CFOs aren't demonstrating a level of enthusiasm for the AltExchange initiative in proportion to its importance.

-The other option is to convince regulators like the SEC to push a standard through by force.
-Granted, it never seemed likely the time-strapped commission would put something like this on its to-do list, but after granting fund managers the right to publicly advertise their funds via relaxed general solicitation rules, it’s much more keen to see fund managers report performance information under one, fixed standard.
+The other option is to convince regulators like the US Securities and Exchange Commission to push a standard through force.
+Granted, it never seemed likely the time-strapped commission would put something like this on their to-do list, but after granting fund managers the right to publicly advertise their funds via relaxed general solicitation rules, they’re much more keen to see fund managers report performance information under one, fixed standard.

 We can’t stress enough the importance of AltExchange’s mission.
 It’s not a matter of if the industry will ever use a common data standard, but a question of when.
 Unfortunately, that may be a while unless the initiative can convince more people to embrace its standard.